ModOrganizer2/modorganizer-archive/README.md

     bool Archive::extract(QString const &outputDirectory, ProgressCallback *progressCallback,
                           FileChangeCallback* fileChangeCallback, ErrorCallback* errorCallback)

 Extract files from the current archive (see getFileList) into outputDirectory.
-During the extraction,
+During the extraction:

+* `progressCallback(float)` is called from time to time so you can update a progress meter.
+The value passed is the proportion of the file processed (i.e. 0 to 1).
-* `passwordChangeCallback(QString &)` is called if a password is needed.
+* `fileChangeCallback(QString const &)` is called whenever the file being processed is changed.
+You can use this to update the progress meter.
-* `progressCallback` is called ---
-* `fileChangeCallback` is called ---
-* `errorCallback` is called if an error occured.
+* `errorCallback(QString const &)` is called if an error occured, with an error message.
 There's not much you can do here beyond displaying an error if you so wish.
+This will also result in a failure return from extract.

-Note that if you do not wish to deal with a specific callback, simply pass`nullptr`.
+Note that if you do not wish to deal with a specific callback, simply pass `nullptr`.

 After the extract returns, you may call getFileList again to get a clean copy of the file list so you can extract different files from the archive (this is what the fomod installer does).